gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 Another problem with percentage errors that is often overlooked is that they assume the unit of measurement has a meaningful zero.
 They also have the disadvantage that they put a heavier penalty on negative errors than on positive errors.This observation led to the use of the so-called symmetric MAPE (sMAPE).
 The value of sMAPE can be negative, so it is not really a measure of absolute percentage errors at all.
+#### Scaled errors
+Scaled errors are an alternative to using percentage errors when comparing forecast accuracy across series with different units.
+It was proposed scaling the errors on the training MAE from a simple forecast method.
+For a non-seasonal time series, a useful way to define a scaled error uses naïve forecasts.

+A scaled error is less than one if it arises from a better forecast than the average naïve forecast computed on the training data.
+Conversely, it is greater than one if the forecast is worse than the average naïve forecast computed on the training data.